 There are 2 Machhans that we could see, where you can climb and be at a height of few feet to have a bird’s eye view of the lake.
 We climbed on one, which was quite high.
 It was basic but with all safety features built-in.
 The view from the top as one would expect was good.
 Though beyond the periphery of the national park you could feel the flat plain land, some fields, and some high-rise buildings coming up.
 My fear is that Gurgaon may expand in that direction and eventually lead to the non-migration of birds.
 At places you can see thousands of birds sitting in rows with perfect discipline, almost giving an impression of a school classroom.

 Education / Interpretation Centre

-There is an education and interpretation center which probably has a library and an audio video center with features on birds and their species.
+There is an education and interpretation center that probably has a library and an audio-video center with features on birds and their species.
 But being a weekend it was closed and we could not look at it.
-I am not too conversant with the variety of birds but this is what the text on the website says: Approx 250 species of Birds are found at Sultanpur Bird Sanctuary.
+I am not too conversant with the variety of birds but this is what the text on the website says: Approx 250 species of birds are found at Sultanpur Bird Sanctuary.
 Some of them are resident, while others come from distant regions like Siberia, Europe, and Afghanistan.

 Resident Birds of Sultanpur